watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/hubspot/readme.md

 This example starter kit offers support for the following HubSpot API endpoints:

 Basic:
-- POST Create Ticket
+- GET Get Contact by ID

 Advanced:
 - POST Create Ticket
+- GET Get Contact by ID
 - GET List Tickets
 - GET Get Ticket Info
 - DELETE Archive Ticket
-- GET Get Contact by ID

 HubSpot has a fantastic public API documentation that is very custom extensions friendly - [their docs](https://developers.hubspot.com/docs/api/crm/tickets) provide an OpenAPI doc as well as a Postman collection.
 The full documentation for their API endpoints can be found [here](https://api.hubspot.com/api-catalog-public/v1/apis?_ga=2.141533746.1208547948.1639927461-1206602246.1639927461).
 For their ticketing specific APIs, find them [here](https://api.hubspot.com/api-catalog-public/v1/apis/crm/v3/objects/tickets).

 ## Basic vs Advanced

-The `basic` path kit implements a single yet useful API call for ticket creation.
+The `basic` kit implements a single yet useful API call for retrieving contact information.
 If you are new to custom extensions, we recommend you start there to get an idea on how to use custom extensions with skills.
 The `advanced` folder contains a kit with more advanced functionality, which you can use as a creative springboard for complex use cases.

 ## Pre-Req 1: Getting Auth Keys
 To call the HubSpot API, you will need an API key.
 To obtain this key: